Joeboy/harphonium/README.md

 # Harphonium

-(Note: I'm currently renaming this app from SynthMob to Harphonium, as there are things called SynthMob already.)

-## A performance-oriented synthesizer that runs on your phone
+## A performance-oriented synthesizer for your phone

 A synthesizer app built with Tauri, React, Rust and FunDSP that runs on desktop and Android.